Everything is incrementally falling away.

 Perhaps we’ve all known a few “Eryks,” but without any scientific data to back up my claim, I’m pretty sure the majority of my greatest loves weren’t neurotypical.
 For me, minds that work differently than what one might encounter on the day to day have a powerful draw.
-I should add that I believe the term neuroatypical ought to have a broader meaning than its current use so it no longer implies a diagnosis.
-The proposed definition would do wonders for my personal sense of belonging once I’d place myself in the non-neurotypical category.
+I should add that I believe the term neurodivergent ought to have a broader meaning than its current use so it no longer implies a diagnosis.
+This proposed definition would do wonders for my personal sense of belonging once I’d place myself in the not-exactly neurotypical category too.

 In search of flutter, my most recent bout with dating apps ended seven months ago after lasting about as long.
 I went on twenty-seven introductory dates.
 No, I wasn’t looking to get Mr. Goodbar-ed, nor will I explain the reference, having demonstrated that I’m tangential enough as is.
-The dates were food, beverage and conversation-related only, and in fact backed up my belief that people are in general more good than bad.
-The men were kind and polite for at least the first date, and I found every conversation unique and valuable.
-The topics were sliding doors to twenty-seven worlds I would’ve never gotten to experience otherwise, from the high-brow to the lighthearted to the personal, all fascinating for the duration.
+The dates were food, beverage and conversation-related only, and backed up my belief that people are in general more good than bad.
+The men were kind and polite, certainly for that one date, and I found every conversation unique and valuable.
+The topics were sliding doors to twenty-seven worlds I wouldn’t have had the chance to experience otherwise, from the high-brow to the lighthearted to the personal, all fascinating for the duration.
 It’s that initial natural curiosity I mentioned.
-But without my stomach’s lepidopteran dance, there’s never any point taking things further.
+But without my stomach’s lepidopteran dance, there’s usually no point in taking things further.

 In the end, I’ll always go back to what sends my heart aflutter.
 Writing, strange boys, other lands.